rocurley/glowfic-dl/README.md

 For Kobo, the formatting isn't great yet: it doesn't handle suggested page breaks particularly well.
 Kobos also have trouble with very long chapters: since each post is 1 chapter, and many posts are very long, this can be an issue.

 PRs welcome.
-I'd particularly welcomn improvements to the Kobo results.
+I'd particularly welcome improvements to the Kobo results.